Art for the Pandemic – and Life…

 The Thinker is often parodied, and used in ads and media.
 For those watching TV in 1960, you might remember the show “Dobie Gillis” where the actor takes a “thinker pose” in front of The Thinker statue at Columbia University, NYC (a bit of irony since the show was decidedly anti-intellectual!).

-The Thinker at Columbia University, NYC
+The Thinker at Columbia University, New York City, NY

 Students with YEAH Educational Tour to New York City visit Columbia University’s Thinker!
+May 2009

 TRAVEL TIP: Because there are so many copies of this famous sculpture–check out the website of a museum you plan to visit (anywhere in the world!) to see if you might be able to see one there!
 And if you are visiting New York City, hop the train to the campus of Columbia University and see a large one that you can TOUCH–and take photos with–without a diligent museum guard chastising you!